en_USEnglish

 OpenStack use cases

-OpenStack is widely used in various industries and sectors, meeting a multitude of use cases and requirements.
+OpenStack is widely used across various industries and sectors, addressing a multitude of use cases and requirements.

 Some common OpenStack use cases include :